aiven/devportal/docs/tutorials/anomaly-detection.rst

    You can check the if the source definition matches the data in the topic by clicking on the triangle next to **Run**, you should see the populated data

    .. image:: /images/tutorials/anomaly-detection/cpu_in_table_preview.png
-      :alt: The Apache Flink source definition with sql preview of the data
+      :alt: The Apache Flink source definition with SQL preview of the data